EverythingStays/EverythingStays/readme.md

 So now we published a module, how we install our newly published module?

 Easy!
-Just add a `esDependencies` key in your `package.json`, listing a dependency like this:
+Just run `stay add name@hash` and stay-cli will add the dependency into `esDependencies` for you!

+It will look something like this:

 ```
 "esDependencies": {